-Although the Small Claims Court only handles the smaller claims brought to litigation, these lawsuits are still treated as very important - money matters are never truly 'small'.
-Furthermore, it is also recognized that these claims can, and often do, involve the same complex issues litigated in the unlimited court, regardless of the amount of the claim.
+Although the Small Claims Court only handles the smaller claims brought to litigation, these lawsuits are still treated as very important - after all, money matters are never truly 'small'; furthermore, these claims can, and sometimes do, involve the same complex issues litigated in the unlimited court, regardless the amount involved.